 - 1. The new End-User Equipment must be a product for use with a domestic pool or spa that is a single phase motor and any of the following types: single speed, dual speed, multiple speed or variable speed pump unit.
-The pump unit must have an input power of not less than 100W and not more than 2500W when tested in accordance with AS 5102.1. - power of not less than 100W and not more than 2500W when tested in accordance with AS 5102.1.

-The new End-User Equipment must be listed as part of a labelling scheme determined in accordance with the Equipment Energy Efficiency (E3) Committee's Voluntary Energy Rating Labelling Program for Swimming Pool Pump-units: Rules for Participation, April 2010, and achieve a minimum 4.5 star rating when determined in accordance with AS 5102.2. - The new End-User Equipment must have a warranty of at least 3 years.
+The pump unit must have an input power of not less than 100W and not more than 2500W when tested in accordance with AS 5102.1. - 2.
+The new End-User Equipment must be listed as part of a labelling scheme determined in accordance with the Equipment Energy Efficiency (E3) Committee's Voluntary Energy Rating Labelling Program for Swimming Pool Pump-units: Rules for Participation, April 2010, and achieve a minimum 4.5 star rating when determined in accordance with AS 5102.2. - 3.
+The new End-User Equipment must have a warranty of at least 3 years.

-- The pool pump must be installed by a Licensed plumber and/or electrician, where required by relevant legislation.
+- 1. The pool pump must be installed by a Licensed plumber and/or electrician, where required by relevant legislation. - 2.
 The decommissioned pool pump must be removed in accordance with relevant safety standards and legislation.